 I am still on my healthy binge…I hope you don’t miss all of the sweet recipes I like to post.
 The holidays have passed and I am still feeling guilty about all of the sweets I ate :-).

-Today’s find was a box of kumquats.
+Today’s find at the farmer’s market was a box of kumquats.
 Have you ever tried one?
 These are unique in that you eat the whole kumquat, peel and all.
 Kumquats can be sour if they aren’t ripe so make sure they have a nice orange color to them before you take a bite.

 - 1 cup sliced kumquats